Wildlife & Traffic

 - Knotted wire mesh of progressive density (wider at the top) is recommended for large mammals, particularly ungulates, and can also prevent medium-sized mammals like foxes or badgers from crossing (Figure 7.2.7).

-- The lower part of the mesh should be buried in the ground to combat digging animals (such as wild boar or fox).
+- The lower part of the mesh should be buried in the ground to combat digging animals (such as wild boar, badger or fox).
 Mesh can also be extended horizontally to prevent brown bear getting through.
 Alternatively, ground pegs have been recommended to fix the mesh to the ground, even if the effectiveness of this measure depends on soil hardness and other factors.
-Welded mesh reinforcements could be installed when burrowing animals overcome existing fencing (see Section 7.2.1 – Fencing.
-Reinforcements and fencing for small vertebrates and Section 7.2.1 – Fencing.
-Adaptation of existing fences and other systems to deter burrowing animals)
+Welded mesh reinforcements could be installed when burrowing animals overcome existing fencing (see Section 7.2.1 – Fencing and reinforcements for small vertebrates and Section 7.2.1 – Adaptation of existing fences and other systems to deter burrowing animals)

 - Different types of fences could be combined to adapt fencing to target species requirements.
 The combinations most frequently applied for large mammals in Europe are shown in Figure 7.2.11 and examples in Figure 7.2.12.
 Note that these are not suitable for amphibians and reptiles.